07 4128 4479

 • If fishing, don't leave bait, catch or any remains behind, and always bury your scraps at least 50cm underground just below the high tide mark.

-• Never walk alone, (especially at night) and always stay with your group
+• Never walk alone, (especially at night) and always stay with your group.

-• Dingoes are not easily spotted, so if you are outside a dingo safe fence, always assume they are around
+• Dingoes are not easily spotted, so if you are outside a dingo-safe fence, always assume they are around.

-• Always give dingoes plenty of space, and never try to approach them or call them over for a photo - Photographing dingoes is safest from your vehicle
+• Always give dingoes plenty of space, and never try to approach them or call them over for a photo.
+Photographing dingoes is safest from your vehicle.

-Dingo Seasonal Calendar
+Dingo Seasonal Calendar On K'gari (Fraser Island)

-Mating season on Fraser Island usually occurs during these months.
+Mating season on K'gari usually occurs during these months.
 There can be an increase in aggressive behaviour as males test their dominance, fight for female's affection, and culling members of the pack.
 Females will also be looking for dens to have their pups, so this is the time of year to exercise caution and keep plenty of distance if you spot any.

 Pups will start venturing out further away from the pack to explore and learn to hunt.
 Sometimes they are left in a safe place while the rest of the pack hunts on their own, so if you come across some young pups alone, please note they have not been abandoned, and do not try to interfere-Mum and Dad won't be far away!